The first MCP Server I ever installed

 Activate the virtual environment:

-Note that (my-env) will appear at the beginning of the terminal command line.
+Note that (mcp-stock-analyst) will appear at the beginning of the terminal command line, which indicates that you are working in the project's virtual environment.

 Install the packages we'll be using: